KTLeow93584/SSB-M2-11b-TODO-List-App-v5-Assessment/README.md

 2. [DLSite (Login Page)](https://login.dlsite.com/login)
 3. [Kuru Kuru by Caliphdev](https://github.com/caliphdev/herta_kuru)

+## Notes/Addendums
-This project was created as a part of with [Sigma School Bootcamp's](https://sigmaschool.co/complete-software-development-programme)'s Module (#2) final assessment requirements.
+- This project was created as a part of with [Sigma School Bootcamp's](https://sigmaschool.co/complete-software-development-programme)'s Module (#2) final assessment requirements.
+- Since this project is created fully on front-end (with no live DB), all registered users are stored locally within your browser's cache.

+## Pending Features (No promises that it can be fulfilled, however)
+- Snooze feature.
+- Page Optimizations as per accordance to Google Lighthouse's requirements.
+- Background Themes.
+(More variants as opposed to just dark/light)

 ## License
 MIT © [Leow Kean Tat/Project Kazcade](https://github.com/KTLeow93584)